-Aa scientifically sound and effectively well communicated Product Quality assessment stands arises as one of the keymain cross-cutting functions of the of the Marine Service, (see further dFurther, details on itsits achievements during along the and plans, and using extensively any available observational data sources, as referred in previous sections.
-Regular updates of a subset of the validation metrics assessed by the own producers, \(including Class2 validation of model products at mooring sites and Class4 regional validation metrics,) is made available to end-users through a dedicated website (;-the Copernicus Marine Product Quality Dashboard; \(pqd.mercator-ocean.fr).
+Individual OOFS, producers of the regional components of the Marine Service, daily verify the scientific quality of their model products (i.e., NRT forecast/analysis and MY reanalysis), using quantitative validation metrics, described in standard protocols and plans, and using extensively any available observational data sources, as referred in previous sections.
+Regular updates of a subset of the validation metrics assessed by the own producers, including Class2 validation of model products at mooring sites and Class4 regional validation metrics, is made available to end-users through a dedicated website (the Copernicus Marine Product Quality Dashboard; pqd.mercator-ocean.fr).